-- costs for laboratory, artistic supplies, software and databases, and small equipment that are not readily available in your area/department/college. - travel to offsite locations to conduct research, such as archives, libraries, companies, museums, or collections containing materials relating to the research topic.
-Make sure to use the Florida Statutory mileage rate (not gas costs) for trips involving the use of a personal vehicle.

-- photocopying of research-related materials or purchase of books not otherwise available at or through the University Library. - program fee costs associated with a research-intensive study abroad program to include materials and supplies needed to conduct the research abroad. - NEW: publication costs if the undergraduate is listed as an author or co-author.
+- costs for laboratory, artistic supplies, software and databases, and small equipment that are not readily available in your area/department/college; - travel to offsite locations to conduct research, such as archives, libraries, companies, museums, or collections containing materials relating to the research topic.
+Make sure to use the Florida Statutory mileage rate (not gas costs) for trips involving the use of a personal vehicle; - photocopying of research-related materials or purchase of books not otherwise available at or through the University Library; - program fee costs associated with a research-intensive study abroad program to include materials and supplies needed to conduct the research abroad; - Publication costs (if the undergraduate is listed as an author or co-author) are now considered allowable expenses within the budget of the OURI grant.